ml-cube/LibreClinica/README.md

 |--------------------|------------|---------------|
 | Tomcat 9           | OpenJDK 11 | PostgreSQL 11 |

-> **_NOTE:_** Installing LibreClinica in as docker image is currently not officially supported.
+> **_NOTE:_** Installing I3LUNG in as docker image is currently not officially supported.

-> **_NOTE:_** LibreClinica SOAP web API is legacy, not tested and not actively developed.
+> **_NOTE:_** I3LUNG SOAP web API is legacy, not tested and not actively developed.

 ### Development

-[LibreClinica Aims](https://libreclinica.org/goals.html) define main activities where community members can actively participate in the development process.
-In case of interest in contributing into the codebase, check out [LibreClinica Developer Documentation](https://libreclinica-docs.readthedocs.io) to learn how to [set up the development workstation](https://libreclinica-docs.readthedocs.io/en/latest/dev/dev-machine.html) and understand the [branching strategy](https://libreclinica-docs.readthedocs.io/en/latest/dev/developer.html) that is used to control the contribution workflows.
+[I3LUNG Aims](https://I3LUNG.org/goals.html) define main activities where community members can actively participate in the development process.
+In case of interest in contributing into the codebase, check out [I3LUNG Developer Documentation](https://I3LUNG-docs.readthedocs.io) to learn how to [set up the development workstation](https://I3LUNG-docs.readthedocs.io/en/latest/dev/dev-machine.html) and understand the [branching strategy](https://I3LUNG-docs.readthedocs.io/en/latest/dev/developer.html) that is used to control the contribution workflows.

 ### Contributions

-LibreClinica is open source project that values input from contributors:
+I3LUNG is open source project that values input from contributors:

 * Julia Bley, University Hospital RWTH Aachen
 * Thomas Hillger, University Hospital RWTH Aachen